openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_volumes.rst

    Key Size
      Specifies the encryption key size.

 #.
-Click :guilabel:`Create Volume Type Encryption`
+Click :guilabel:`Create Volume Type Encryption`.

    .. note::
       Once a volume type is updated by the :guilabel:`Create